Questions To Ask Alcohol Rehab Centre

-Treatment centres with accredited staff have a higher chance of providing you with quality services.
+The patient should ensure that the facility they are looking into is licensed and accredited, and that the staff members have appropriate credentials.
+Treatment centres with accredited staff have a higher chance of providing quality services.

 6. Does the drug rehab centre offer a safe environment?

-When researching for a treatment centre, go for one that's located in a safe and secure environment.
-Opt for one that's free from outside influences that would lead to relapse.
+When researching treatment centres, look for one that is located in a safe and secure environment.
+Opt for one that is free from outside influences that can lead to relapse.

-7. Will the treatment facility help you build connections that will help you maintain a sober network after rehab?
+7. Will the treatment facility help the patient build connections that will help them maintain a sober network after rehab?

-Long-term, positive connections are valuable in the recovery process as they help you overcome the anxieties associated with pursuing a sober life.
+Long-term, positive connections are valuable in the recovery process as they can help overcome the anxieties associated with pursuing a sober life.

-1. What level of care suits my loved one?
+1. What level of care is best for the patient or loved one?

-There are different levels of care depending on several factors, such as: Substance use, length of time used, and severity of the disorder.
+There are different levels of care depending on several factors, including substance use, length of time used, and severity of the disorder.
 Some of the levels of care include :

-- Outpatient treatment: A lower level of care where you (or your loved one) visit a facility for treatment, but you do not stay there.
+- Outpatient treatment is a lower level of care where the patient or their loved one visits a facility for an appointment, such as individual counselling or group therapy, but does not stay there.

-- Long-term inpatient care/residential treatment: This is a higher level of care that requires you to live in the facility for a certain period.
+- Long-term inpatient care/residential treatment is a higher level of care that requires the patient to live in the facility for a certain period of time.

-- Acute treatment services.
-It involves going to a medical facility for detox.
+- Acute treatment services involve going to a medical facility for detox of drug addiction.

 - Crisis Stabilization Services (CSS) and Transition Stabilization Services (TSS) are both short-term services.

-It's important to go for a medical assessment to determine the best level of care.
+It is important to participate in a medical assessment to determine the best level of care for the patient.